Hier kommt Alex

 "Hier kommt Alex" (Here comes Alex) is a song by German punk band Die Toten Hosen.
 It is the first single and the first track from the album Ein kleines bisschen Horrorschau.
-The song in concept introduces Alex, who is the central character on the concept album, a reference to Alex DeLarge, from the book A Clockwork Orange.
+The song in concept introduces Alex, who is the central character on the concept album, a reference to Alex, the protagonist of Anthony Burgess' novel A Clockwork Orange.

 "Hier kommt Alex" is structurally and musically similar to the last track from the album, "Bye, Bye Alex".

 Music video

 The video was directed by Walter Knofel.

 Inclusions in video games

 The song appears as a bonus track in the game Guitar Hero III: Legends of Rock.
 It is also available as downloadable content for Guitar Hero World Tour.

 It is included in the European release of the game Rock Band, and as a downloadable track on the American version.
 Due to licensing issues, the song was taken down from DLC services in 2013.
 The song was available for re-download in Rock Band 4 for those who purchased it prior to this date.